Joan254/AirBnB_clone/README.md

 •	An API that provides a communication interface between the front-end and your data (retrieve, create, delete, update them)

-## Subtopic 1: First step: Write a command interpreter to manage your AirBnB objects.
+## First step: Write a command interpreter to manage your AirBnB objects.

 This first step is very important because you will use what you build during this project with all other following projects: HTML/CSS templating, database storage, API, front-end integration…
 Each task is linked and will help you to: